Tyronemitchell123/SuggestlyG4Plus/CORRECTED_DEPLOYMENT_GUIDE.md

 ---

-*Repository configuration fixed and ready for deployment!* 🚀
+*Repository and domain configuration updated and ready for deployment!* 🚀